-- 20. The Council shall have all the powers necessary for or reasonably pertinent to the performance of its general mandate and of the particular functions assigned to it by the provisions of this Act including for greater certainty the power to initiate investigations of issues relevant to its mandate by investigators selected and appointed by it and the power to invest such investigators with the powers to summon and enforce the attendance of witnesses and compel them to give oral or written evidence on oath or affirmation and to require such witnesses to produce such documents or things as such investigators may consider necessary for their investigations, all in the same manner as a court of record in civil proceedings, and to accept such oral or written evidence as such investigator considers proper whether or not it would be admissible in a court. - 21.
-Government-initiated episodic or periodic reviews of a tribunal's or a member's performance shall require the Council's prior approval of the government's choice of reviewer and of the extent and nature of the reviewer's terms of reference.
+c. the power to initiate investigations of issues relevant to its mandate by investigators selected and appointed by it; and d. the power to invest such investigators with the powers to summon and enforce the attendance of witnesses and compel them to give oral or written evidence on oath or affirmation and to require such witnesses to produce such documents or things as such investigators may consider necessary for their investigations, all in the same manner as a court of record in civil proceedings, and to accept such oral or written evidence as 59 such investigator considers proper whether or not it would be admissible in a court.

+22. Government-initiated episodic or periodic reviews of the performance of a tribunal or member shall require the Council's prior approval of the government's choice of reviewer and of the extent and nature of the reviewer's terms of reference.